Watcher Alerts

 • Query Preview: After expanding, this section provides the Stenographer syntax used in the selected query.
 You can cut and paste the Stenographer query and include it in a REST API request to the DMF Recorder Node.

-Using Recorder with Analytics
+Using Recorder Node with Analytics

 For interactive analysis, any set of packets exceeding 1 GB becomes unwieldy.
 To reduce the number of packets to a manageable size, complete the following steps: